12 page speed optimization tips (to CRUSH your load time)

 How to do it

-Errors will vary from site-to-site.
+Errors will vary from site to site.

 So you’ll need to go through the areas where errors are being logged to find the issues on yours.